richardschoen/iforgit/knowledge/STRSEUARC.md

 WRKMBRPDM FILE(IFORGIT/GITSRCARC)
 ```

-## To undo the entire setup and go back to original SEU copy commands back
+## To undo the entire setup and go back to original SEU, we will copy STRSEUORIG commands back to STRSEU
 ❗We can leave copies named STRSEUORIG in place as backups.

 ### Delete STRSEU commands